linkerd/website/linkerd.io/content/2-edge/reference/httproute.md

 ```

 An `HTTPRoute` attached to a Service to perform header-based routing.
 If there's
-a `x-faces-user: testuser` header in the request the served backend is `smiley2`,
+a `x-faces-user: testuser` header in the request, the request is routed to the
-otherwise `smiley` is served:
+`smiley2` backend Service.
+Otherwise, the request is routed to the `smiley`
+backend Service.

 ```yaml
 apiVersion: policy.linkerd.io/v1beta2